lex0r/ramysql/README.md

 4. Flush (do not restore but only update disk-stored MySQL data) m2m flush
+Tip: you could set up a cron job to flush your data automatically.
+Current implementation, however, will simply drop any running operations without letting you choose if you are ok with the interruption for flush.

 _Notes: Database name is allowed to contain only letters, numbers, underscores, hyphens and dots._